 Throughout this edition, and following the unique Lexology Getting The Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
-Our coverage this year includes new chapters on Israel and South Africa.
+Our coverage this year includes new chapters on India and the Netherlands.